Let’s Look at Getting Story Ideas

 Where do your story ideas come from?
 Harlan Ellison was known to quip, “Schenectady.”

-I wanted to use an image for a blog post about getting story ideas because it is perhaps the oddest thing.
+I wanted to write a blog post about getting story ideas because it was perhaps the oddest thing.
 Because I really did see a dirty plate in the sink a few years ago.
 And I thought: there’s a story there.
+And there truly was!

 Inspiration Comes in Many Forms